 Elected Council Members

 Francis Brown BA(Hons) Dip.Arch RIBA ARB ACArch MAPM Francis has spent the last thirty years working in private practice, involved in commercial, healthcare and residential works in both the private and public sectors.
 He has extensive experience of construction project management and contract administration.
-As part of PRP Project Services, Francis provides strategic advice on procurement and contract issues and spends much of his working life on the delivery and monitoring of projects to the housing sector across England.
-Francis is an active member of ACA Council and also sits on the PPC/TPC Steering Group providing guidance on the use of the suite of PPC Partnering contracts to architects
+Francis provides strategic advice on procurement and contract issues and spends much of his working life on the delivery and monitoring of projects to the housing sector across England.
+Francis is an active member of ACA Council and also provides guidance on the use of the PPC Suite of Partnering contracts to architects.

-Andrew Catto AADip RIBA ACArch (Vice President), Andrew Catto Architects After studying at the AA, where he was student union treasurer, Andrew worked for, amongst others, Owen Luder and Gulf pioneer John R Harris before becoming a partner in Johnston & Mather.
+Andrew Catto AADip RIBA ACArch (President), Andrew Catto Architects After studying at the AA, where he was student union treasurer, Andrew worked for, amongst others, Owen Luder and Middle East pioneer John R Harris before becoming a partner in Johnston & Mather.
 He has run Andrew Catto Architects Ltd. in Putney since 1999, providing a start-to-finish service to hundreds of residential, commercial and schools clients across SW London and Surrey.
 Andrew has a passion for both traditional construction and sustainable design, and has completed courses with the SPAB and Green Register.
 Like all those who deal regularly with the planning system he understands the need for accuracy and knowing the rules.
 This makes him an efficient and exemplary Honorary Secretary.
-Somehow he manages to combine this with running the Buildings Panel for his local amenity society and coaching for the Institute of Advanced Motorists. www.andrewcatto.co.uk
+Somehow he manages to combine this with running the Buildings Panel for his local amenity society. www.andrewcatto.co.uk

-Patrick Inglis MA(Cantab) DipArch ARB RIBA ACArch, (Honorary Treasurer) IBLA Patrick co-founded IBLA (as Inglis Badrashi) in 2000, and is one of three directors of the practice.
+Patrick Inglis MA(Cantab) DipArch ARB RIBA ACArch, (Honorary Treasurer) IBLA Patrick co-founded IBLA (as Inglis Badrashi) with Jamal Badrashi in 2000, and is one of three directors of the practice.
 He is responsible for new business and practice management, and takes a leading role in the strategic, feasibility and planning stages of IBLA’s projects.
-After completing his Diploma at Cambridge University in 1996, Patrick worked at ORMS Architects, and then as a Senior Designer at 20/20 Ltd, a leading design and strategy consultancy.
-He is a Council member of the Association of Consultant Architects (ACA) and a keen footballer, and has also been a Governor of Archbishop Sumner Primary School in Kennington. www.ibla.uk.com
+Patrick completed his Degree and Diploma at Cambridge University before studying at UCL where he qualified in 2000.
+Before founding the practice Patrick worked at ORMS and 20/20.
+With more than 20 years of experience in the industry, he has been responsible for award-winning projects across a wide range of sectors and scales.
+He is a Council member of the Association of Consultant Architects (ACA), a keen footballer, and a former Governor of Archbishop Sumner Primary School in Kennington. www.ibla.uk.com

-Brian Waters MA DipArch (Cantab) DipTP RIBA MRTPI FRSA ACArch, (President) BWCP Architects Brian continues to advance the development of the ACA as well as providing sage planning advice as a co-chair of the ACA Planning and Action Group.
+Brian Waters MA DipArch (Cantab) DipTP RIBA MRTPI FRSA ACArch, (Immediate Past President) BWCP Architects Brian continues to advance the development of the ACA as well as providing sage planning advice as a co-chair of the ACA Planning Action Group.
 Brian is also the ACA’s Press Advisor and is principal of architects and planning consultants BWCP.
-He is chairman of the National Planning Forum and of London Planning & Development Forum and joint publishing editor of Planning in London.
-He has written for most of the professional journals and has received four commendations as Architectural Journalist of the Year for articles in Building, AJ and the RIBAJ.
-He is planning correspondent for the AJ.
+He served five years as chairman of the National Planning Forum and has chaired since 1990 the London Planning & Development Forum.
+He is joint publishing editor of Planning in London magazine.
+He has written for most of the professional journals and has received four commendations as Architectural Journalist of the Year for articles in Building, AJ and the RIBAJ and is planning correspondent for the AJ.
 He has tutored at PCL and Cambridge and lectured at the AA, PNL and Welsh schools of architecture as.
-He is immediate past President of the ACA and a past-master of the Worshipful Company of Chartered Architects.
-He enjoys dressage, tennis, Siberian huskies, painting, throwing (pots) and growing fruit, lavender and vines in Cataluyna. www.bwcp.co.uk
+He is a past-master of the Worshipful Company of Chartered Architects.
+He enjoys dressage, tennis, Siberian huskies, painting, throwing (pots) and growing fruit, lavender and vines in Cataluyna where he has a second studio. www.bwcp.co.uk

 Co-opted Council Members